7 key steps in the licensure exam development process

 1. Job analysis and exam specification

 The exam development process should always start by defining what needs to be assessed and how – the content outline or exam specification.
 Best practice begins with a thorough job analysis and in-depth consultation with subject matter experts (SMEs).
 This identifies the tasks an individual must perform in their job, and what they need to know to perform these tasks.

-Involving a broad and representative group of SMEs throughout the exam content development process means the right perspectives are counted, which is critical to the validity of your exam content.
+Involving a broad and representative group of SMEs throughout the licensure examination content development process means the right perspectives are counted, which is critical to the validity of your exam content.

 2. Item writing

 Item writing is the process of constructing the individual items or common questions that are needed for an exam.
 In this next stage, new exam items are created that map back to the exam specification.
 And it’s important to involve your SMEs at this stage as well.